 For a contractor, word of mouth is everything.
 It’s wise to help your customers through their discomfort or dissatisfaction so that you avoid a bad online review, a business compliant, or a legal dispute – any of which can linger and hamper your future growth.

-In this blog we’ll address some do’s and don’ts as you choose the best course of action when you are dealing with a difficult client.
+In this blog we’ll address some do’s and don’ts as you choose the best course of action when you choosing how to deal with difficult customers.